jeremytammik/voltage_controlled_relay/doc/voltage_measurement.md

 2023-05-24:

-Results measuring the battery voltage using a two 12V zener diode 23.2V voltage shifter followed by a 1:2 voltage divider with two 10k reistors:
+Results measuring the battery voltage using a two 12V zener diode 23.2V voltage shifter followed by a 1:2 voltage divider with two 10k resistors:

 <pre>
 23.2-23.4 0